AlyceBrady/ramp/README.md

 # RAMP: Record and Activity Management Program #
-# SMART: Software for Managing Academic Records and Transcripts #

-Welcome to the (temporarily) combined RAMP and SMART Projects.
+Welcome to the RAMP Project.

 #### RAMP ####